Introduction

 Stamping concrete or concrete overlays is also something a DIY person can do.
 Just get your stencils or stamps ready and start experimenting.
 Concrete being cheap, it is also easy to practice a bit before doing your floors.

 Personally, I would do something like a garden walkway to get started with the project.
-That way you can see how the materials work and you have time to improve on your skills for doing bigger surfaces.
+That way you can see how the materials work, and you have time to improve on your skills for doing bigger surfaces.
+Starting small allows you to gain confidence and skill, which can then be applied to more extensive projects.